Publication Ethics Statement

 Every text received by a reviewer must be treated as a confidential document.
 Manuscripts may not be displayed or discussed with others except as permitted by the editor.

 3. Avoid Conflict of Interest

-Material not published in a submitted text may not be used in the editor's own research without the written consent of the author.
+Material not published in a submitted text may not be used in the editor's research without the written consent of the author.
 Confidential information or ideas obtained through peer review must be kept confidential and not used for personal gain.
 Reviewers do not have to consider texts where they have a conflict of interest due to competitive, collaborative, or other relationships with one of the authors, companies, or institutions associated with the text.

 4. Reviewer Duties

-Every reviewer chosen but feels he is not eligible to review the manuscript provided by the editor or at all beyond his competence must immediately reject and not carry out the review process.
+Every reviewer chose but feels he is not eligible to review the manuscript provided by the editor or at all beyond his competence must immediately reject and not carry out the review process.
 If you know other experts who are more suitable, you can recommend an editor to ask the expert as a sustainable partner.

 6. Standard Objectivity

 The process of reviewing the manuscript must be done objectively.
-The author's personal criticism is an inappropriate thing to do.
+The author's criticism is an inappropriate thing to do.
 Reviewers must provide their views clearly and be accompanied by supporting arguments.

 7. Statement of Sources